Boston College Math Experience

 Candidates should be able to complete pre-calculus level work and the teacher recommendation from a Math department teacher at your school should mention if you have any experience with writing proofs.
 Students without experience in writing proofs are still eligible for the program.

-Course Title and Description:
+Course Titles and Description

-Excursions in Advanced Mathematics
+MATH 100501 Excursions in Advanced Mathematics

 In this course, we will explore several areas of advanced mathematics through lectures, classroom discussions, and labs.
 These include topics such as topology, projective geometry, transformation geometry, computational geometry, chaos, and coding, which are not normally taught in the high school curriculum.
 Through studying these exciting developments in modern mathematics, students can further develop their critical thinking and problem-solving skills.
 A good background in high school algebra and geometry is recommended.

-Chi-Keung Cheung received his PhD from University of California-Berkeley, and has been a math professor at BC since 1993.
+Professor Chi-Keung Cheung received his PhD from University of California-Berkeley, and has been a math professor at BC since 1993.
 His research interests are in geometric analysis and complex analysis.
 In recent years, he has also actively participated in training high school and elementary school math teachers.